Great Gransden: Baptist chapel

 The Providence Baptist Chapel in Sand Road is a Grade II listed building that dates from soon after 1734, when the tractarian Anne Dutton (see Notable people) and her husband moved here.

 Amenities

 Great Gransden has a pub in West Street, the thatched Crown and Cushion, which also serves food.
 The village has a small general store with a sub-post office in Fox Street, and an antique shop in Hitchin Road.
 It also has a lawn tennis club, a bowls club, and a football team called the Gransden Chequers.

 The first gardening allotments became available in 2008 through the Gransden Allotment Society.
 An orchard and "Greenfingers" micro-plots for children were added in 2009–2010, followed by a wildlife pond and a wildlife meadow in 2011.
 Tree-planting continues.

-Gransden and District Agricultural Society Annual Show has been held every year since 1891, except during the Second World War and the COVID-19 pandemic.
+Gransden and District Agricultural Society Annual Show has been held most years since 1891, with exceptions including the Second World War and the COVID-19 pandemic.
 It takes place on the last Saturday of September.